Is this real life? Is this just fantasy?

 Indeed, we have become a Buc-ee’s family.

-We are completely smitten with the ever-expanding Texas chain of gas station/truck stops.
+We are completely smitten with the ever-expanding Texas chain of gas stations.

 What is Buc-ee’s famous for?